PJWalker/daggerheart/content/Items/Glider.md

 ---
+publish: "true"
-tags: [common]
+tags: [Item]
 ---
-A small parachute that can be deployed by marking Stress.
-It allows the user to glide down from a high place safely to the ground below.
+# Glider

+While falling, you can mark a Stress to deploy this small parachute and glide safely to the ground.